-In a nonrandomized pilot study, virologically suppressed patients were switched from their prescribed regimen to MVC plus RAL.
-This combination led to virologic relapse in five out of 44 patients.
-On the basis of these study results, use of a combination of MVC and RAL is not recommended (AII).
+In a nonrandomized pilot study, patients with virologic suppression were switched from their prescribed regimen to MVC plus RAL.
+This combination led to virologic relapse in five out of 44 patients.58 Based on these study results, use of MVC plus RAL is not recommended (AII).